CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.2.1 General Client.md

 ### 1.3 Delimitation

 Typically, client systems operate under an operating system that requires its own security measures.
 Common client operating systems have their own blocks that supplement this block.
 The module "general client" forms the basis for the concrete building blocks on which they are based.
-If a concrete module exists for a considered IT system, it must be used in addition to the module General Client.
+If a concrete block exists for a considered IT system, it must be used in addition to the module General Client.
 If no specific module exists for deployed client systems, the requirements of this module must be suitably adapted.
 Safety recommendations for mobile devices that can not be freely configured, such as smartphones or tablets, can generally be found in the SYS.3 Mobile Devices layer.

 If the client has other interfaces for data exchange, such.
 As USB, Bluetooth, LAN or WLAN, they must be secured according to the security requirements of the institution, as described in the corresponding modules.
 For this, information can be found in SYS.3.4 Mobile Disk, NET.2.3 Near Field Radio and NET.2.2 WLAN Usage.